 The Discipline of Organizing

 We organize things, we organize information, we organize information about things, and we organize information about information.
-Organizing is an important and ubiquitous challenge, and we can look to library and information science, informatics and computer science, cognitive science, business, law, and many other fields for concepts and methods that guide us in organizing.
-The Discipline of Organizing seeks to unify these diverse perspectives about organizing with the concept of an organizing system, defined as an intentionally arranged collection of resources and the interactions they support.
+Organizing is an important and ubiquitous challenge in our personal and professional lives, and we can look to library and information science, informatics and computer science, cognitive science, linguistics, philosophy, business, law, and other fields for concepts and methods that guide us in organizing.
+THE DISCIPLINE OF ORGANIZING unifies these diverse perspectives with a transdisciplinary view that emphasizes what they have in common with the concept of an organizing system,, defined as an intentionally arranged collection of resources and the interactions they support.

 Every organizing system involves a collection of resources, a choice of properties or principles used to describe and arrange resources, and ways of supporting interactions with resources.
 By comparing and contrasting how these activities take place in different contexts and domains, we can identify patterns of organizing and frameworks that enable more effective multidisciplinary communication and collaboration.
 We can create a discipline of organizing in a disciplined way.

-We are very excited to offer the revised, digital-only Version 2 of The Discipline of Organizing, published by O'Reilly Media, in two separate editions — the Professional Edition and the Core Concepts Edition — making the book even more effective and engaging as an academic text or as provocative reading for people who want to be more self-aware and effective about how they organize the resources they deal with in their personal and professional lives.
+We are very excited to offer the revised, digital-only (pdf and epub) 4th editions of The Discipline of Organizing, published by O'Reilly Media, in three separate editions.
+In addition to the Professional Edition and the Core Concepts Edition that we've published since 2014, we're adding the Informatics Edition — making the book even more effective and engaging as an academic text for courses in Information Organization, Knowledge Management, Digital Collections, Information Architecture, Information Systems Design, Data Science, and other related fields, or as provocative reading for people who want to be more self-aware and effective about how they organize the resources they deal with in their personal and professional lives.